Sydneychick2748/-ORM--e-commerce-back-end/README.md

 THEN I can successfully create, update, and delete data in my database.
 To start run the following command at the root of your project and answer the prompted questions:
 MySQL -u root -p
-Enter Password Word when promted source db/schema.sql quit npm run seed
+Enter Password Word when promoted source db/schema.sql quit npm run seed